TechmongersNL/taste-of-code-balloon-game/02. HTML/README.md

 ##HTML

-In this section the very basics of HTML will covered including:
+In this section participants will be introduced to the very basics of HTML including:

 * HTML structure
 * Tags